Degrees Offered

 - Students who fail to meet one or more milestones will receive a written warning at the end of the relevant semester outlining expectations for future success.

-- If it is determined that a student is not making satisfactory academic progress, they may be suspended or removed from the music program.
+- If it is determined that a student is not making satisfactory academic progress, they may be suspended from the School of Music and moved to the CCAM Multi-Disciplinary Studies major.
+This action requires approval of the School Director and the Dean of the College (or their designees).

-- Further information regarding academic progress policies can be obtained from their advisor, the school director's office, or the Undergraduate Music Student Handbook.
+- Students may obtain further information regarding academic progress policies from their advisor, the school director's office, or the Undergraduate Music Student Handbook.

 Satisfactory Performance Progress and Juries